please-openit/token-leak-extension/README.md

 **TL;DR** This is a chrome extension that checks oauth2/openid connect authentication process on any website.
 Just install it, log in and check for alerts and recommendations.

+## How to test

+Our authentication app [https://auth.please-open.it](https://auth.please-open.it) we use for portals and doors.

+[https://www.oauth.com/playground/](https://www.oauth.com/playground/) a great tool with all flows implemented, step by step and great details.

 # Company

 [Please-open.it](https://please-open.it) is a french company, specialized in authentication.